iboB/ibob.github.com/_drafts/testing-build-failure-with-cmake.md

 ## The Final Solution

 I librarified all this.
 You can find it as [`icm_build_failure_testing`](https://github.com/iboB/icm/blob/master/icm_build_failure_testing.cmake) in my CMake module collection [icm](https://github.com/iboB/icm).
+There is a [demo] as well.

-It adds the following functions:
+The following functions are available:

  * `icm_add_build_failure_test` which adds a build failure test.
 It allows providing the expected error in CMake or in the C++ source, the way described above.
 It even allows checks that the build simply failed, though this is, as mentioned above, definitely not recommended.
- * `icm_add_multiple_build_failure_tests` to add multiple single file tests.
+ * `icm_add_multiple_build_failure_tests` to add multiple single-file tests.
 I assume this would be the most common usage.
 Instead of doing the somewhat verbose `icm_add_build_failure_test` multiple times, add multiple tests with a single function.

+ Check the source for the complete docs.
 The library is MIT licensed, so feel free to use and modify at will.

 ## What I Didn't Do